ExpHP/lammps-sys/doc/building-from-source.md

 ### Enabling OpenMP

-If I'm reading the CMakeLists.txt file correctly... enabling `package-user-omp` should be enough to ensure that LAMMPS gets built with OpenMP.
+Enabling `package-user-omp` should be enough to ensure that LAMMPS gets built with OpenMP.
 The trouble is what happens on the rust side of things, *after* LAMMPS is built.

 If you get errors during the linking stage about undefined symbols from `omp_`, you may try adding the following to your `~/.cargo/config` (or to a `.cargo/config` in your own crate's directory):